-Weissberg's courses have included seminars on contemporary German women's literature, on turn of the century Vienna, on the Enlightenment, onr realism, and on literary theory, for example: GRMN 580 "Walter Benjamin,” GRMN 540 "Memory, Trauma, Culture," GRMN 253 Freud: The Invention of Psychoanalysis,” GRMN237 Berlin: History, Politics, Culture,” and GRMN 242 "Fantastic & Uncanny in Literature.”
+Weissberg's courses have included seminars on contemporary German women's literature, on turn of the century Vienna, on the Enlightenment, on realism, and on literary theory, for example: GRMN 580 "Walter Benjamin,” GRMN 540 "Memory, Trauma, Culture," GRMN 253 Freud: The Invention of Psychoanalysis,” GRMN237 Berlin: History, Politics, Culture,” and GRMN 242 "Ghosts, Spirits, and Machines.”

 Read all about, and listen to, Prof. Weissberg's introductory lecture for the Franz-Rosenzweig-Professur (2012) at the University of Kassel.

 Listen to Prof. Weissberg's talk "Political Philosophy's Need for Literature" from the conference "Hannah Arendt and the Humanities: On the Relevance of Her Work Beyond the Realm of Politics" (Stanford, 2010).

 Listen to Prof. Weissberg discuss Johann Gottfried Herder ("Lehrer, Prediger, Schriftsteller" on Bayerische Rundfunk's radioWissen.
 (2010).

 Check out video from Prof. Weissberg's talk (among others) from the recent symposium "A Continuing Conversation: Moses Mendelssohn and the Legacy of the Enlightenment," held by the Center for Jewish History, NYC (2011).

 Watch Prof. Weissberg's Sixty Second Lecture at Penn (from YouTube, 2005).

 Listen to Prof. Weissberg discuss her exhibit "Juden.
 Geld.
 Eine Vorstellung" at the Jüdisches Museum in Frankfurt am Main with various German and American news outlets: